Sinestro Corps: The Sinestro Corps War

 Following his defeat in Green Lantern: Rebirth, the events of Green Lantern: Sinestro Corps Special #1 Sinestro retreats to the planet Qward in the antimatter universe.
 There he amasses an army, the Sinestro Corps, that he selects based upon their ability to "inspire great fear".
 Each member is armed with a yellow power ring, mirroring the green ones of the Green Lantern Corps.
 Amongst Sinestro's allies are Parallax and the resurrected Anti-Monitor.
 The Sinestro Corps then launches an all-out assault against the Green Lantern Corps and the universe itself.
 During the assault on Oa, the Sinestro Corps manages to inflict heavy casualties and free Superman-Prime and the Cyborg Superman from their imprisonment.
 Kyle Rayner is captured and transported to Qward, where Sinestro manages to separate Rayner from the symbiote Ion allowing Parallax to possess him.
 Hal Jordan, John Stewart, and Guy Gardner return to Earth to warn the Justice League of the Anti-Monitor's return.

 As the Sinestro Corps spreads out to ambush Green Lanterns across the universe, Green Lantern vol. 4 #23 sees the Guardians deciding to rewrite their sacred text, the Book of Oa.
 They add ten new laws, the first of which authorizes the use of lethal force against the Sinestro Corps.
 As the Green Lanterns gather on Oa in preparation for a Sinestro Corps assault, the Sinestro Corps teleport themselves and their Central Power Battery instead to a new Warworld, their objective revealed to be Earth.
 Events in Green Lantern Corps vol. 2 #16 show Hal informing the Green Lantern Corps of Sinestro's plans.

 Green Lantern vol. 4 #24 continues the story, with Green Lanterns and Sinestro Corps members battling across Earth.
 Hal manages to free Kyle from Parallax before the entity is imprisoned in their power batteries by Ganthet and Sayd.
 After John and Guy arrive, the former Guardians reveal to them the prophecy of the "Blackest Night", seen in Green Lantern vol. 4 #25.
 It foretells of five more Corps arising, each based on a different color and emotion.
 After the five corps are established, a "War of Light" will ensue, in which all the corps are destroyed, leading to the "Blackest Night".

 The Guardians arrive on Earth and appoint Sodam Yat to be the new Ion.
 After a lengthy struggle in New York City, the Sinestro Corps are defeated by the overwhelming numbers against them.
 One of the Guardians sacrifices himself to send Superman-Prime to an alternate universe, while Hal and Kyle subdue and arrest Sinestro in Coast City.
 In the aftermath of the battle, seen in Green Lantern vol. 4 #25, the Guardians decide to bring the second of the new laws into effect.
-After realizing that the "Blackest Night" prophecy will come to pass, Ganthet and Sayd depart after creating a blue power ring with the intention of creating their own Corps, based on the spreading of hope to the rest of the universe.
+After realizing that the "Blackest Night" prophecy will come to pass, Ganthet and Sayd depart after creating a blue power ring with the intention of creating their own Corps, powered by the blue light of hope.